Review Criteria

-In seeking to advance the understanding and practice of transformative education research and practice, JrTP strives to be inclusive in its aims and scope to stimulate a problem-oriented critical approach to research and practice in the field of transformative education.
-Our subscription to multiple paradigms (i.e. epistemological pluralism) is the key mantra whilst reviewing the manuscripts.
-Therefore, we urge the reviewers to be mindful of the nature of the research and apply corresponding quality standards in judging the merit of the submitted manuscripts.
+In seeking to advance the understanding and practice of transformative education research and practice, JrTP strives to be inclusive in its aims and scope to stimulate a problem-oriented critical approach to research and practice in transformative education.
+Our subscription to multiple paradigms (i.e., epistemological pluralism) is the key mantra whilst reviewing the manuscripts.
+Therefore, we urge the reviewers to be mindful of the nature of the research and apply corresponding quality standards when judging the merit of the submitted manuscripts.
 In a nutshell, the following elements are considered whilst reviewing the manuscripts submitted to JrTP:

 Significance of the Problem

-A problem or subject addressed by a manuscript contributes to advancing the knowledge of transformative education research and practice.
+A problem or subject a manuscript addresses contributes to advancing transformative education research and practice knowledge.
 The importance is enhanced when a manuscript promotes understanding or improvement of the practice.

 Background